coolinmc6/react-tic-toe/README.md

 - The tutorial starts with a blank tic-tac-toe board.
 As a quick run-through, there are three components; Game, Board and Square.
-- Game renders an encapsulating div.game which inside that is div.game-board which holds the Board component.
+- Game renders an encapsulating div.game which has a div.game-board which holds the Board component.
 - Board renders an encapsulating div with a status div and three rows (div.board-row) and three Square components.